Reading time: 35 minutes

 4. How to use/integrate the data?

-After all the effort you have put in to collect the data, remember that it will come in handy only if you integrate it with your outreach efforts.
+After all the effort you have put into collecting the data, remember that it will be useful only if you integrate it with your outreach efforts.

-That means, you have to put some thought into how you will collect data via different channels in one place.
+That means you must carefully consider how you will collect data via different channels in one place.

 It also means deciding how to integrate your database with your outreach channels – to ensure granular targeting.